Table of Contents

 - Some cats will not use top-entry designs

-2. Sfozstra Cat Litter Pan with Cat Litter Scoop (Removable Tray for Easy Cleaning)
+2. Sfozstra Cat Litter Pan with Cat Litter Scoop (Best for Easy Cleaning)

 My friend uses the Sfozstra Cat Litter Pan and loves it, and every time I visit her house I’m amazed by how little mess there is on the floor.
 It is just as good as my top recommendation but is slightly more expensive hence its second-place standing.
 Nevertheless, it is still a fantastic product.

 This is another top entry litter box suitable for large cats, and the top entry design means all litter it totally contained within the tray’s four walls.
 As the lid clips on at the very top, even high sprayers will not be able to make a mess and there is no way for any urine to leak through the seams, making it ideal for litter kickers and sprayers alike!